GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_I.md

 <a id="0"></a>
 ## 0. Getting Started

-Genotyping quality control (QC) is crucial to avoid spurious associations and bias.
+Genotyping quality control (QC) is crucial step to avoid spurious associations and bias.
 QC is usually performed at a sample and at a variant level.

 Files that you will need: